choke06/Verity/notes/claim_graph_example.md

 If multiple independent sources support claim 892, the graph may repeatedly revisit that region during recursive propagation.

-However, it would be naive to classify each source as independent by default.
+But, it would be naive to classify each source as independent by default.
 This is because agreement alone does not necessarily imply independence.

 ### Dependency Propagation

 ![Dependency Propagation](../images/dependency_propagation.png)

-In this example:
+In the graph above:

 - S1 supports claim C1
 - S2 may reference or inherit from S1
 - Therefore, C2 may accumulate reinforcement originating from a partially shared dependency, not truly independent verification.

-This is one reason the graph topology itself may contain important credibility signals.
+This is one reason I believe the graph topology itself may contain important credibility signals that is worth exploring.